-Established in 2007, Valley Nonprofit Resources offers both information and services to strengthen the more than 5,300 nonprofit organizations in the San Fernando Valley region of Los Angeles.
+Established in 2007, Valley Nonprofit Resources offers both information and services to strengthen the 4,300 nonprofit organizations in the San Fernando Valley region of Los Angeles.
 Welcome to VNR's website!
 Click on the buttons above and at the top to access many resources that can help you increase the effectiveness of your nonprofit.
 VNR is a program within the Center for Southern California Studies, at California State University Northridge.

 Welcome to Valley Nonprofit Resources

 Celebrating 15 Years of Service to Valley Nonprofits!

 02/24/21 - What Shape Should You Be?
 Strategic Re-Structuring for Valley Nonprofits

 (visit Library for a complete list)

 2020 Resource Directory for Nonprofit Capacity Building in Los Angeles County (.pdf) New.